Simple Living With Nature

 a jar of immune boosting tea blend wrapped with a twine bow

-Immune Boosting Herbal Tea Blend Recipe
+Immune Support Herbal Tea Blend Recipe

 Making this herbal tea blend is easy.
 I generally do approximately equal parts of each dried herb, and I keep some in a little jar so that I always have some on hand.